 - Wrap your mesh around a piece of wood of similar size to your tree trunk – tool handles work great

 - Uncoil mesh and re-wrap around your tree.
 Tighten coil so that it wraps 1.5x or more all the way around.
 Check to ensure sharp edges of wire won’t impale or scratch the trunk.
+If you’re in a windy spot where trees might whip around and rub against the metal, strips of rubber from bike inner tubes folded over the top rim help prevent damage.

 - Fasten with wire to hold in place.